Yr B ~ Advent 4 ~ Luke 1:26-38

 There is all kinds of love in this text.

-There is Mary’s love for God – the greatest indication is her willingness to say yes, to let it be.
+There’s Mary’s love for God – the greatest indication is her willingness to acquiesce, to let it be.

-There is God’s love for all of us as we’re reminded that even nobodies like us are visited and called – that even unlikely and imperfect weirdos like us are tapped for bearing and birthing God’s Presence into the world.
+There’s God’s love for all of us as we’re reminded that even nobodies like us are visited and called – that even unlikely and imperfect weirdos like us are tapped for bearing and birthing God’s love and light into the world.

 Can you imagine yourself saying yes to God’s offer of love?